Ivhene/dat255-project-group6/README.md

 ## Notes for running in Colab
 * Select `Runtime` -> `Change runtime type` and make sure a GPU or TPU is selected.

+## Try out the webapp
+If you want to try out the webapp, you can use any of the images from the valid folder in this repo at https://huggingface.co/spaces/olefb/CheXpertLabeler